UK regulators approve use of 3rd vaccine against coronavirus

 The hospital was one of several built in the spring to help during the pandemic, but wasn’t used.
 They were named after Florence Nightingale, widely considered to be the founder of modern nursing.

-“The entirety of the health service in London is mobilizing to do everything it possibly can, but the infections, the rate of growth in admissions, that is what collectively the country has got to get under control,” he said.
+“The entirety of the health service in London is mobilizing to do everything it possibly can, but the infections, the rate of growth in admissions, that is what collectively the country has got to get under control,” Stevens said.

 The U.K. is recording virus-related deaths on a par with some of the worst days early in the pandemic.
 On Thursday, government figures showed that another 1,162 people were reported to have died within 28 days of testing positive for the virus.

 The U.K.‘s total virus-related death toll is now 78,508.
-According to figures compiled by Johns Hopkins University, the U.K. has the most COVID-related deaths in Europe and the fifth most in the world.
+According to figures compiled by Johns Hopkins University, the U.K. has the most COVID-related deaths in Europe and the fifth highest number in the world.

 Follow AP coverage of the coronavirus pandemic at: